Finding a solution to the mystery phrase coined by St. Paul, the discerning of spirits.

 The big dictionary, Stephanus Lexicon, takes a departure from the Greek and shows its heavy Latin influence: secretio, discretio, discriminatio, dissoluto, opp. σύγκρισις Judicium, interstitium, perfectio, dictum de infante, qui perficitur in utero, dijudicatio, de interpretatione somniorum.7 In reference to Paul’s work, the emphasis is on judging, deciding, or interpreting dreams.

 A common theme not mentioned by most modern translators or analysts is the function of interpreting dreams.
-This function is also found in Lidell and Scott above, and Sophocles Greek Dictionary8 One must never underestimate the role of mysticism in the historic Christian faith.
-Dreams and visions was encouraged and desired. Διάκρισις was one of the means for validating such an experience.
+Lidell and Scott noted above, and Sophocles Greek Dictionary adds this to the definition.8 One must never underestimate the role of mysticism in the historic Christian faith.
+Dreams and visions were encouraged and desired. Διάκρισις was one of the means for validating such an experience.

 The Latin Vulgate offers no additional clues with their translation, alii discretio spirituum.